-- Give you access to your personal timetable six weeks before teaching starts if you're a returning student unless unforeseen circumstances (e.g. COVID-19) require us to adapt practice to ensure safe study and working for the benefit of all - Tell you if we have to make any changes to your timetable by emailing or writing to you - Schedule all teaching activities between 9am and 9pm Monday to Friday, but wherever possible before 6pm (certain groups may be taught outside of these hours) Some specialist field trips/events/exhibitions may need to be scheduled at the weekend
+- Give you access to your personal days of study six weeks before teaching starts if you're a returning student. - Tell you if we have to make any changes to your timetable by emailing or writing to you. - Schedule all teaching activities between 9am and 9pm Monday to Friday, but wherever possible before 6pm (certain groups may be taught outside of these hours).
+Some specialist field trips/ events/exhibitions may need to be scheduled at the weekend.

-- Make sure your timetable includes all the modules/units you should be studying - Contact us if you have a question about your timetable or if something appears to be missing or incorrect Go to the classes listed on your timetable - Contact us by the end of your first week of teaching if you want to change seminar or tutorial groups (where a choice of group is available) - Choose your optional modules/ units when we ask you to if this is applicable to your course
+- Make sure your timetable includes all the modules/units you should be studying. - Contact us if you have a question about your timetable or if something appears to be missing or incorrect Go to the classes listed on your timetable. - Contact us by the end of your first week of teaching if you want to change seminar or tutorial groups (where a choice of group is available). - Choose your optional modules/units when we ask you to if this is applicable to your course.